johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   commentary: |
     This sounds like it was ripped straight out of an early 2000s Eurovision Song Contest.

-    Yes, dear reader it’s that bad.
+    Yes, dear reader it's that bad.

-    Obviously I know that San Marino is landlocked inside Italy and that they will share a cultural affinity; but I am baffled as to why you would sing a song about *Tutta l’Italia* when, you know, you’re not representing Italy?!
+    Obviously I know that San Marino is landlocked inside Italy and that they will share a cultural affinity; but I am baffled as to why you would sing a song about *Tutta l'Italia* when, you know, you're not representing Italy?!

-- country: “Serbia”
+- country: "Serbia"
-  shortcode: “SRB”
+  shortcode: "SRB"
-  emoji: “🇷🇸”
+  emoji: "🇷🇸"
-  artist: “Princ”
+  artist: "Princ"
   song:
-    original: “Mila”
+    original: "Mila"
-    english: “Dear”
+    english: "Dear"
-  language: “Serbian”
+  language: "Serbian"
-  youtube: “18BCbtvDcag”
+  youtube: "18BCbtvDcag"
   semifinal: 2
   final: false
   lyric: |